maziac/DeZog/documentation/UnitTests.md

 If you find that a test case has failed you can also start the unit tests in debug mode:
-Press F1 and enter "z80-debug: Run all unit tests in debug mode".
+Press F1 and enter "dezog: Run all unit tests in debug mode".

 The debugger is started and will stop at the failing test.
 E.g.
 ![](images/unittest_coverage_failed_test.jpg)